What we do

 Hazards are assessed on the likelihood of an occurrence that could result in harm and the potential severity of the outcome if it did occur.
 A formula is used to score the hazard and this will determine the category of the hazard.

-The Council has a duty to deal with category one hazards and a discretionary power to deal with category two hazards.
-Actions include informal hazard awareness notices, formal improvement and prohibition notices, plus specific provisions for deal with urgent hazards.
+The Council has a duty to deal with the most serious hazards and we may deal with less serious hazards.
+Actions we may take include serving informal hazard awareness notices, formal improvement and prohibition notices, plus specific action to deal with urgent hazards.

 Any action taken by the Council will be in accordance with the Council's Housing Enforcement Policy.